F-1 Visa Advising

 - Make sure that your DSO always has photocopies of your current passport (must be valid within six months at all times), visa, and I-94 card

-- *Note - Beginning April 27, 2013, the I-94 card will no longer be issued when arriving to the U.S. by air or sea.
+- *Note: As of April 27, 2013, the I-94 card will no longer be issued when arriving to the U.S. by air or sea.
 The I-94 process is now automated.

 - Notify your DSO within 10 days if you move (even if it’s just across campus) or change your address or contact information